 Kylie Jenner and Travis Scott’s reveal son’s full name

-Kylie Jenner and Travis Scott have revealed the full name of their newborn son.
+Kylie Jenner and Travis Scott have publicly revealed the full name of their newborn son.

 The couple - who also share four year old daughter Stormi - welcomed son Wolf on 2 February, 2022.